 Three days, 35,000 people, 3,000 exhibitors, and me.
 The National Retail Federation Big Show lives up to its name as the biggest retail event of the year.
 This year I was there in New York on behalf of Appointedd to dive into what the future holds for the industry.

 Over three days splitting at the seams with food for thought, a few central themes stood out as being crucial to retailers in the coming months.
-Not least among these was the huge question of bringing together the physical in-store experience with the convenience of online tools, both of which have proved important to customers.
+Not least among these was the huge question of bringing together the physical in-store experience with the convenience of online appointment booking tools, both of which have proved important to customers.

 With a six-hour flight home on which to mull over everything I’d seen and heard, the buzz from the Big Show crystalised into a few key insights, all confirming that the retail industry is looking forward to an exciting time of change ahead…

 Day one of the conference was packed with mingling with other industry professionals and information sessions, and the topic on everyone’s mind was the convergence of the physical and digital.

 In the past, retail has largely treated its two arms as separate – the online, digital sphere disconnected from the physical store.
 But this is changing.
 Future emphasis will be on a truly omnichannel approach, with seamless engagement with the brand across the board.
 We’re seeing this shift take place in high-profile cases such as Amazon moving into the physical space, while brands like Target move into the digital space.